higherkindness/mu-scala/docs/src/main/tut/index.md

 ## What is mu-rpc?

-[mu] provides the ability to combine [RPC] protocols, services, and clients in your Scala programs, thanks to [gRPC].
-Although it's fully integrated with [gRPC], there are some important differences when defining the protocols, as we’ll see later on, since [mu] is macro-powered.
+[mu] provides the ability to combine [RPC] protocols, services, and clients in your Scala program, thanks to [gRPC].
+Although it's fully integrated with [gRPC], there are some important differences when defining the protocols, as we’ll see later on.

 ## Installation